 Before hiring a coaching business, many entrepreneurs and executives want to know what type of return they’ll get on their investment.
 While results will vary, the data is pretty compelling.

 Here’s a few examples of coaching’s positive returns:

 - A report by MetrixGlobal LLC found coaching clients received a $7.90 return for every $1.00 they invested.

-- The ICF’s 2009 Global Coaching Client Study found “19 percent of those studied indicated a measured ROI of at least 5,000 percent.”
+- The ICF’s 2009 Global Coaching Client Study found 19 percent of subjects indicated an ROI of around 5,000 percent.

-- The Personnel Management Association discovered “executives who received both coaching and training were able to increase their productivity by 86 percent compared to a 22 percent increase in productivity by executives who received training alone.”
+- The Personnel Management Association discovered that executives who received both coaching and training were able to increase their productivity by 86 percent.
+That was compared to a 22 percent increase in productivity by executives who only received training but no business coaching help.
 The same study reported 61 percent of owners felt an increase in job satisfaction, while 67 percent felt coaching increased their teamwork skills.

 - Ask your professional network for a trusted, personal recommendation.

 - Talk to the business coach’s references about the results they’ve experienced working with this person.

 - Converse with the coach over the phone or in person to see if there’s a good synergy between the two of you.